iFargle/headscale-webui/SETUP.md

 *PR's to help expand and improve documentation are always welcome!*
-* Thanks to @FredericIV for assistance with Keycloak and Caddy
-* Thanks to @qiangyt for assistance with general reverse proxy fixes and nginx

 # Installation and Setup
 * Use [docker-compose.yml](docker-compose.yml) as an example